Cohen sues Trump Organization, wants it to pay legal bills

 The lawsuit said that as part of his work for Trump, the company agreed to indemnify him for his company-related work.
 It said the Trump Organization initially lived up to that promise, footing the bill for more than $1.7 million in Cohen's legal fees.

-Cohen hired the law firm McDermott Will & Emery in spring 2017 after it became clear he was a "person of interest" in special counsel Robert Mueller's investigation.
+Cohen hired the law firm McDermott Will & Emery in spring 2017 after it became clear he was a "person of interest" in Mueller's investigation.

 That firm withdrew from his case late last spring after the Trump Organization stopped paying Cohen's bills, a withdrawal the lawsuit says "prejudiced" Cohen's ability to respond to the federal investigations.